The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 2.
 Except for the Bylaws Committee, the Chairs of the Committees are elected by the members of the Committee.
 Committee meetings are open to all members.

 Section 1.
-Any member of the Joint Council, Executive Board, Bargaining Team, Stewards or any Committees of the Local Union will be removed from office if she/he misses two (2) of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union Excuse Committee, which will be comprised of the members of the Executive Board.
-The terms for cause will be determined by the Excuse Committee.
-Members of the Executive Board requesting an excused absence may not serve on the Excuse Committee evaluating that request.
-Where a member is removed from office for failure to comply with the established attendance rules, s/he shall not be eligible to run for any elective position from which s/he was so removed for the remainder of the term of office except as a delegate to the International Constitutional Convention.
-If the decision of the excuse committee results in the removal of the officer, and that decision is overturned through the appeals process, the officer shall be made whole for all losses.
+Any member of the Joint Council, Executive Board, Bargaining Team, Stewards or any Committees of the Local Union will be removed from office if they miss two (2) of three (3) consecutive meetings of the same body, unless excused for cause by the Local Union.
+The terms for cause will be determined by the Local Union.
+Where a member is removed from office for failure to comply with the established attendance rules, they shall not be eligible to run for any elective position from which they were so removed for the remainder of the term of office except as a delegate to the International Constitutional Convention; if that decision is overturned through the appeals process, the officer shall be reinstated.

 Section 1.
 All Local Union elections, strike votes, and contract ratification votes shall be held under the supervision of a democratically elected election committee.
 The election committee shall be responsible for the publication of notice for nominations and elections, the verification of eligibility for candidates, the organization and supervision of election proceedings, and the counting of ballots.